 When you get down to reading the articles, you find that each one is extremely cautious not to mention how a player might fit with the Rockets, how interested that player might be in the Rockets, or how interested the Rockets might be in signing them.
 In fact, with a closer look, the Rockets are not mentioned at all.

 Excluding the Carlos Delfino blurb in the small forward edition of the preview series, the word "Rockets" is not used in the thousands of words Friedman wrote on future free agents.
 If this was truly some subliminal message from the front office geared to convince free agents to come to Houston, he at the very least could have written how Dwight Howard "rockets" to the rim or something along those lines.

 Instead of mentions of Houston or the Rockets, all you are confronted with are thoughtful, informative scouting reports that give a snapshot of the players set to become free agents.
-Don't take my word for it, though, let's look at a few examples of the blurbs so you start to get the picture of what the NBA thought was tampering.
+Don't take my word for it, though, The Dream Shake has acquired the profiles scrubbed from Rockets.com.
+Let's look at a few examples of the blurbs so you start to get the picture of what the NBA thought was tampering.

 Here's Josh Smith's profile:

 The basics: 17.5 ppg, 8.4 rpg, 4.2 apg, 1.8 bpg, 1.2 spg, .465 FG%, .517 FT%, .303 3FG%, 17.82 PER